 A week or two after the roofers installed the roof, Santa Barbara sandstone boulders and flagstone were brought in for landscaping accents.

-This is a Spanish-style cupola I designed for the whole house renovation.
+This is a Spanish-style cupola I designed for the whole house re-design and subsequent renovation.
 The cupola was built into a new gable roof added above the garage door.
-Note the special care the roofers put into the clay roofing details.
-For example, the stacked four roof tiles high, on each corner.

 Learn more about other Santa Barbara style Spanish roofing techniques.
 Here you will find many other installation photos, including a hybrid roofing technique using primarily lightweight S-tile intermixed with 2-piece mission roof tiles.